SebGadzinski/SYSC3303-ElevatorProject/README.md

 ***Authors and their contributions***

 Paul Roode
-> Added an abstraction layer by extracting the UDP mechanism and request serialization into an AbstractSubsystem class, from which all subsystems (ElevatorSubsystem, FloorSubsystem, and Scheduler) inherit; and updated the concrete subsystem classes accordingly.
-Refactored UDP configuration to accommodate multiple hosts.
-De-smelled and formatted all src files.
+> Added an abstraction layer by abstracting the UDP mechanism and request serialization into an AbstractSubsystem class from which all subsystems inherit, and updated the concrete subsystem subclasses accordingly.
+Refactored UDP configuration to enable the hosting of subsystems across different servers.
+De-smelled and formatted all src files, and updated the README.

 <br>